MGBGTV8 wheel arch dimensions

 Rear wheel arch

-Gordon Hesketh-Jones sent in an email saying "Following Chris Armitage's useful V8NOTE369, I am fitting rubber bumper 1800 rear springs and MOSS anti-tramp bars fitted to my chrome bumper MGBGTV8 but I was disappointed to see that the rear end of the car is still much lower than the front.
+Gordon Hesketh-Jones sent in an email saying "following Chris Armitage's useful V8NOTE369, I am fitting rubber bumper 1800 rear springs and MOSS anti-tramp bars to my chrome bumper MGBGTV8 but I was disappointed to see that the rear end of the car is still much lower than the front.
 This "rear-droop" is exacerbated because when I fitted the new front cross-member earlier this year, I also fitted new front springs and these make the front quite a bit higher than before.
-I plan to send the old V8-spec springs off to Brost & Co for re-tempering, resetting to the softer weight,
+I plan to send the old V8-spec springs off to Brost & Co for

-and reshaping to correct the "rear droop", but need to know what to ask them to do.
+re-tempering, resetting to the softer weight, and reshaping to correct the "rear droop", but need to know what to ask them to do.
 Do you know if there is any published information on the height of the back end, measured from the floor to either the stainless steel trim strip, or to the bottom of the wheelarch?
 Or ANYTHING?
 If nothing is written anywhere, could I ask you to measure your car and let me have the details."
-The measurements and the two photos above are available as a PDF download.

 Email to Gordon Hesketh-Jones from Victor Smith (21.12.07)